Monkshoody/SoundBoard/README.md

-# SoundBoard
+# 🎵 SoundBoard

-SoundBoard Extension for OwlBear Rodeo to play custom sounds in the room.
+An extension for Owlbear Rodeo that allows you to play custom sounds directly in the room.

-## Installing
+## 🚀 Installing

-Copy and add `https://soundboard-ecb.pages.dev/manifest.json` to your extensions in your Owlbear Rodeo profile.
+Simply add the following link to your Owlbear Rodeo profile under “Extensions”: https://soundboard-ecb.pages.dev/manifest.json

-## Why do I need this?
+## ❓ Why do I need this?

-You may ask, why do I need a sound board in OwlBear?
-I already have [Tracks](https://extensions.owlbear.rodeo/tracks) and [Djinni Music player](https://extensions.owlbear.rodeo/djinni-music-player).
-Yeah that's right and I (as a GM) love those two as I belive in the 60/40 rule of sound and imagination. ([the power of sounds](https://www.tiktok.com/@bardsofnewyork/video/7431326761033403678))
+You might be wondering, "Why another soundboard?
+I already have [Tracks](https://extensions.owlbear.rodeo/tracks) and [Djinni Music player](https://extensions.owlbear.rodeo/djinni-music-player)!
+Yeah that's right and as a GM I love those two as I belive in the 60/40 rule of sound and imagination ([the power of sounds](https://www.tiktok.com/@bardsofnewyork/video/7431326761033403678)).
+But they have their limitations.

-But I faced some situations where [Tracks](https://extensions.owlbear.rodeo/tracks) and [Djinni](https://extensions.owlbear.rodeo/djinni-music-player) couldn't help me out.
+### Example 1

-Example 1: *Your players stumble through a dark forest trying to find the path they lost, when suddenly they hear a crack in the bushes.* And now you want them to hear that crack.
+*Your players stumble through a dark forest trying to find the path they lost, when suddenly they hear a crack in the bushes.* And now you want them to hear that crack.
 That's when the SoundBoard extension hits in.
 Simply click on your sound and everyone will hear the sound.
+### Example 2:

-Example 2: *On their way of finding a child in huge castle your party walks by a locked door.
+*On their way of finding a child in huge castle your party walks by a locked door.
 One of the party members is pretty good in hearing noises or sensing people, so you want him to hear a whimper or sob.* Now you can pass that sound just to this player in hope he will sensor it and ask the others if they heard it.
-Additionally, you can combine [Tracks](https://extensions.owlbear.rodeo/tracks) or [Djinni](https://extensions.owlbear.rodeo/djinni-music-player) and this SoundBoard so you don't have to stop playing the background music to make a noise.
-By clicking a sound, it will automatically mix under the already playing sound which makes the experience even better.
+### Combinable:

+Additionally, there is no need to pause the background music!
+The SoundBoard automatically mixes the sound into the music playing – for an even more immersive gaming experience.

-## How it Works
+## ⚙️ How it Works

-The SoundBoard allows the GM to add DropBox links and play them for their players.
-You can add noises, sounds, music, etc. All you need is a DropBox account and the corresponding sounds.
-Personaly I'd reccomend this page https://pixabay.com/de/sound-effects/ to find new soundeffects.
+The SoundBoard allows game masters to add sound links (currently only via Dropbox) and play them specifically.
+Recommendation for sound effects: pixabay.com/sound-effects

-### Initial GM View
+### 🥸 Initial Game Masters View

 Clicking the <img src="https://raw.githubusercontent.com/Monkshoody/SoundBoard/tree/main/public/docu/icon_white.png#gh-dark-mode-only" width=20 alt="SoundBoard Icon Light"><img src="https://raw.githubusercontent.com//Monkshoody/SoundBoard/tree/main/public/docu/icon_black.png#gh-light-mode-only" width=20 alt="SoundBoard Icon Dark"> icon at the top of the page will open the SoundBoard.